|

 respondents — online

-techniques can be more successful at gaining participation from difficult-to-reach
+techniques can be more successful at gaining participation

-decision makers such as high-level executives, physicians, frequent
+from difficult-to-reach decision makers such as high-level

-travelers, outside sales forces, nursing mothers, people with certain
+executives, physicians, frequent travelers, outside sales forces, nursing

-medical conditions, etc. Participants can join in the discussion from the
+mothers, people with certain medical conditions, etc. Participants can

-convenience of their own home or office and, in some cases, at any time
+join in the discussion from the convenience of their own home or office or

-day or night convenient for them.
+hotel room and, in some cases, at any time day or night convenient for

 |